Best Hotels in Flagstaff (From a Local’s Perspective!)

 As I mentioned in the title, I am an Arizona local.
 I live in Phoenix, Arizona, just a few hours from Flagstaff.
 I’ve lived in Arizona for over a decade and have visited Flagstaff numerous times per year.
 And what’s cool is I’m still experiencing new things, or new seasons of the same things.
 It’s the best.
 I just hope to share my knowledge of you!

-Best Hotels in Flagstaff, Arizona
+Boutique Hotels in Flagstaff, Arizona

 High Country Motor Lodge